PNNL-Comp-Mass-Spec/MS-File-Info-Scanner/Readme.md

 * C:\ProgramData\Anaconda3
 * C:\

-On Linux, assumes Python is at `/usr/bin/python3`
+On Linux, the program assumes Python is at `/usr/bin/python3`

 Python plotting requires that three libraries be installed
 * numpy